I Know What It’s Like When Unexpected News Changes Everything

 Why I Wrote Siege of the Soul

-As I processed our new path, I needed a book that offered both biblical truth and honest companionship without the memoir.
+As I processed our new path, I needed a book that offered both biblical truth and honest companionship without the straight up memoir.
 Something that didn’t minimize my struggle with toxic positivity or overwhelm me with clinical advice.
 Someone who understood that faith and doubt often walk hand in hand, especially when you’re parenting a child who struggles in ways others don’t see or understand.

 Where Faith and Suffering Meet